-- The Thesis Advisor must approve assignment of more than five credits in SSE and SES or six credits in STM by signing the "Master's Theses" form.
+- The thesis advisor must approve assignment of more than five credits by signing the "Master's Theses" form.

-- The student enrolls in the appropriate 900 course for a specified number of credits, which total from five to ten in SSE and SES and from six to twelve in STM.
+- The student enrolls in the appropriate 900 course for a specified number of credits, which total from five to ten.

 - The interim grade for the thesis is "S"; the final grade is determined when the thesis is accepted.